vinairaj/InvoiceGenarate/README.md

 # InvoiceGenarate

-# db connection in config.php
+# 1. db connection in config.php
-# database table details in estore.sql
+# 2. database table details in estore.sql

-# git clone in  var/www/html in xammp or wamp
+# 3. git clone in  var/www/html in xammp or wamp
-# run the folder InvoiceGenarate
+# 4. run the folder InvoiceGenarate

-#note: Run sql in the mysql and run the application.
+# Note: Run sql in the mysql and run the application.